 For easy storage, I recommend making this citrus water in a pitcher with an airtight lid.
 When stored properly, it will stay fresh in the refrigerator for up to 3 days.

 You should not drink citrus water that has been sitting at room temperature for more than 12 hours.

 Looking for ways to drink more fluids and stay hydrated throughout the day?
 Thankfully, there are so many ways to add some flavor to plain old water!
 Here are a few of my favorite beverages to sip throughout the day:

 When you’ve tried this drink, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 lime (halved crosswise)

 - 1 orange (halved crosswise)

 - 6 cups water

-Juice all of the fruit into a measuring cup.
-Discard rinds.
+- Juice all of the fruit into a measuring cup.
+Discard the rinds.

-Pour juice through a strainer into a pitcher that will hold at least 8 cups.
+- Pour the juice through a strainer and into a pitcher that will hold at least 8 cups of liquid.